Balwyn

 Balwyn demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is notably high in Balwyn, with 31.8% of residents currently enrolled in formal education.
+Educational participation is high in Balwyn, with 31.8% of residents currently enrolled in formal education.
 This includes 9.6% in secondary education, 8.9% in tertiary education, and 8.8% pursuing primary education.
-As of the latest report (2017), there are approximately 7 schools operating within Balwyn, educating around 3,078 students.
-Balwyn demonstrates exceptional educational performance, with an Index of Community Socio-Educational Advantage (ICSEA) score of 1153, placing local schools among the most advantaged nationally.
-The educational mix includes 3 primary schools and 4 K-12 schools.
+There are seven schools operating within Balwyn, educating approximately 3,078 students as of the latest count.
+The area demonstrates exceptional educational performance, with an ICSEA score of 1153, placing local schools among the most advantaged nationally.
+The educational mix includes three primary schools and four K-12 schools.

 Frequently Asked Questions - Education